ccprog/crosswordsearch/README.md

 Crosswordsearch is a WordPress plugin for designing and playing wordsearch-style crosswords.
 It is being developed for [RadiJojo.de](radijojo.de), the International Children's Media Network.

-The project is currently under active development.
-If you want to use this plugin on your Website, I strongly advise you to load it from
-[the Wordpress Plugin repository](http://wordpress.org/plugins/crosswordsearch).
-Please be aware that it is still in an experimental stage.
+If you want to use this plugin on your Website, I strongly advise you to load it from [the Wordpress Plugin repository](http://wordpress.org/plugins/crosswordsearch).
+Please be aware that it is still in a beta stage.

 ## For developers